nybgvh/IRIS-Electron-Main/README.md

 - [Python](https://www.python.org/downloads/) 3.9 or later, available on your
   `PATH` as `python3`, `python`, or (on Windows) the `py` launcher — the app auto-detects whichever is present
-- A Gemini API key ([Google AI Studio](https://aistudio.google.com/apikey))
+- Gemini API key
-- A VoucherVision auth token
+- VoucherVision auth token

 ## Setup